Do you suffer from temporomandibular joint disorders and would like to have a mouthguard made in Barcelona?

 - Arthritis, which is an inflammatory and degenerative disorder of the joint.

 These different disorders are independent but can also occur together in the same person.
+If you suffer from TMJ disorders, don't wait to make an appointment with one of our English-speaking dentists to get a custom-made mouthguard to relieve your symptoms.

 What are the causes of TMJ disorders?